xpepermint/smtp-client/README.md

 **SMTPClient.prototype.mail({from})**:Promise;

-> Sends the MAIL command to the server which identifies the sender of the message.
+> Sends the MAIL command to the server which identifies the sender of the message (envelope).

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------